 Camelback Ranch Sports Complex

 A state-of-the-art baseball facility like no other, Camelback Ranch is the spring training home of the Los Angeles Dodgers and Chicago White Sox.
-111th Avenue and Camelback Road.
+It's at 111th Avenue and Camelback Road.

 University of Phoenix Stadium

 The stadium, with its retractable roof and field, is unlike any other stadium in North America.
 This multi-purpose facility has tenants including NFL's Arizona Cardinals and the Annual Fiesta Bowl.
-1 Cardinals Drive.
+Find it at 1 Cardinals Drive.